Up to 60% off sofas & mattresses — limited‑time deals.

 Is a rolled-arm sofa comfortable for napping?

-Often yes, but only if the roll has enough padding and the seat depth fits your body—test head lean and shoulder pressure.
+Often yes, but only if the roll has enough padding and the seat depth fits your body.
+Test head lean, shoulder pressure, and whether the arm feels supportive after a few minutes.

 Does a rolled arm make a sofa look dated?